Embed Code

 A joint is a rolled cannabis cigarette.
 Unlike commercial tobacco cigarettes, the user ordinarily hand-rolls joints with rolling papers, though in some cases they are machine-rolled.
 Rolling papers are the most common rolling medium in industrialized countries; however, brown paper, cigarettes or beedies with the tobacco removed, receipts and paper napkin can also be used, particularly in developing countries.
 Modern papers are manufactured in a range of sizes from a wide variety of materials including rice, hemp, and flax, and are also available in liquorice and other flavored varieties.

 Joint size can vary, typically containing between 0.25 and 1 g (1⁄112 and 1⁄28 oz) net weight of cannabis.
 Tobacco is sometimes used in the rolling process.
+Like smoking tobacco cannabis smoking is very dangerous to the health of the smoker, and may be dangerous to others like passive smoking.

 English